grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: PCG
 .. note::
-    The value must be one of the following options ['MGSemi', 'PPCG', 'PCG', 'CGHS']
+    The value must be one of the following options: MGSemi, PPCG, PCG, CGHS

 Solver.MaxConvergenceFailures